 Our corporate partners are the backbone of the work we do.
 More than 1000 companies in our area partner with us to help people in need in our community, running workplace fundraising campaigns and volunteer events.
 The Employee Campaign Managers, or ECMs, are responsible for managing the many aspects of a workplace campaign.
 This post is part of a series of articles designed to celebrate our corporate partners, highlight the amazing work they’re doing, and help ECMs in their role.

-This year in the face of a pandemic, Gillette is launching their first-ever virtual campaign.
-While Gillette has been running an annual United Way campaign for decades, this year the stakes are higher than ever.
-Their goal: to raise $1 million for the thousands of our neighbors struggling with food insecurity, homelessness and basic needs.
+In the face of a pandemic, Gillette launched their first-ever virtual campaign.
+While they’ve run an annual United Way campaign for decades, in 2020 the stakes were higher than ever.
+Their goal: to raise $1 million for the thousands of our neighbors struggling with food insecurity and homelessness.
 We sat down with the 2020 Co-Chairs, Genevieve Biedron, Ramsay Brasza and Michelle Ellis to discuss their tips on planning a virtual fundraiser and what the United Way campaign means to their company culture.

 “It’s a time for us all to take a step back and think about how we can give back to the community and I think that’s especially important this year,” shared Ramsay.
 “This is amazing for our employees, we love to donate our money and see the impact it has in the community,” added Michelle.